blt/blog-troutwine-us/source/2012/01/22/wrangling_puppet_at_carepilot_bootstrapping.html.markdown

 * make sure that your `/var` partition is mounted exec (it probably will be) and
 * add `[ -d /var/lib/gems/1.9.1/bin/ ] && export PATH="/var/lib/gems/1.9.1/bin/:$PATH"` to the top of /etc/bash.bashrc

+There must be a `puppet` group and user available on the box:

+    base:~# adduser --group --system --home /etc/puppet --disabled-password puppet

 ### Installing Supervisord

 Finally, supervisord: